 The Executive Board shall hold meetings on call of the General President or on call signed by a majority of its members.
+A special meeting called for by the majority of the Board, shall designate whether it is to be in-person or virtual, and shall have the same minimum notice and agenda/materials requirements as stated for the General President in Section 1 of this Article.
+Any special meeting called for under this section shall occur no later than fourteen (14) days from the original request, unless otherwise agreed to by those making the request.
 Eight (8) members shall constitute a quorum competent to transact business.
 Minutes of all meetings of the Board, which shall include a clear and complete statement of intent of all substantive motions adopted by the Board, shall be kept by the Secretary of the Board who shall be the General Secretary-Treasurer.